 Similarly, the Single Subject Rule requires legislative acts embrace only one subject, which must be expressed in the title.
 The Court likewise concluded Proposition 206 did not violate the Single Subject Rule because the Rule applies only to legislative acts, not ballot initiatives like Proposition 206.
 The Court therefore rejected the Plaintiffs’ challenge to the constitutionality of Proposition 206.

 Kiley provides additional protections to ballot initiatives and referenda.
 Indirect expenses the state incurs arising from the implementation of ballot measures such as training affected employees or contracting for goods and services are not mandatory expenditures of state funds and therefore do not implicate the Revenue Source Rule.
 In addition, ballot initiatives and referenda are never subject to the Single Subject Rule and are not subject to the Separate Amendment Rule if they enact statutory changes rather than constitutional amendments.
 However, supporters of ballot measures should be aware that they may not circumvent the Revenue Source Rule by enacting measures which inherently require non-discretionary expenditures of state revenue.

-For more information about any of the matters discussed in this Insurance Client Alert, contact your Kutak Rock attorney or a member of our Insurance Practice Group listed in the right-hand column of this page.
+For more information about any of the matters discussed in this Insurance Client Alert, contact your Kutak Rock attorney or a member of our Insurance Practice Group listed below.